coolparadox/go/storage/concur/README.md

 Concurrent access to a collection is not yet thought of, and can be a fruitful source of weirdness.

-If wipe method fails or is interrupted before termination, subsequent calls to the same directory will fail due to detection of non empty, non concur storage directory.
-If this happens, remove directory contents manually as a workaround.

 ### Wish List